Estimote/Android-Fleet-Management-SDK/README.md

 Short version: no, use the [Proximity SDK](https://github.com/Estimote/Android-Proximity-SDK) instead.

-Longer vesrion: this SDK was previously known as "Estimote SDK", and it included APIs for detecting your beacons, which you could use to show notifications, etc. **These APIs are now deprecated and are no longer supported.** They have been replaced with the [Estimote Proximity SDK for Android](https://github.com/Estimote/Android-Proximity-SDK), powered by [Estimote Monitoring](https://community.estimote.com/hc/en-us/articles/360003252832-What-is-Estimote-Monitoring-).
+Longer version: this SDK was previously known as "Estimote SDK", and it included APIs for detecting your beacons, which you could use to show notifications, etc. **These APIs are now deprecated and are no longer supported.** They have been replaced with the [Estimote Proximity SDK for Android](https://github.com/Estimote/Android-Proximity-SDK), powered by [Estimote Monitoring](https://community.estimote.com/hc/en-us/articles/360003252832-What-is-Estimote-Monitoring-).

 You can, and are encouraged to, use the Fleet Management SDK alongside the Proximity SDK: Proximity SDK for driving the proximity-based events in your app, and Fleet Management SDK for remotely managing your beacons.